BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 **Ajahn Nyanamoli:** Yes, because they haven’t uprooted their view of sensuality.
 But even in that sense, you can get a glimpse of the same principle.
-Suppose you free yourself from that addiction to cigarettes for example - then you go back to cigarettes and it is sickening.
+Suppose you free yourself from that addiction to cigarettes for example—then you go back to cigarettes and it is sickening.
 It would take a lot of effort to work through that and become addicted again.
 And it’s kind of impossible for you to now go through that work carelessly, knowing what you have been through, when you have truly freed yourself from the addiction of it.

 \[In the same way,\] having fully uprooted the view of sensuality, fully understood the danger of it, it’s just impossible for the mind to even